Neo-fascism: United States

-Groups which are identified as neo-fascist in the United States generally include neo-Nazi organizations and movements such as the Proud Boys, the National Alliance, and the American Nazi Party.
+Groups which are identified as neo-fascist in the United States generally include neo-Nazi and far-right organizations and movements such as the Proud Boys, the National Alliance, the American Nazi Party, the Nationalist Social Club-131, the National Socialist Movement, the National Socialist Legion, the Patriot Front, the Atomwaffen Division, the Traditionalist Worker Party, the White Aryan Resistance, the Aryan Strikeforce, the League of the South, Vanguard America, and the Anti-Communist Action.
 The Institute for Historical Review publishes negationist historical papers which are often antisemitic.
 The alt-right—a loosely connected coalition of individuals and organizations which advocates a wide range of far-right ideas, from neo-reactionism to white nationalism—is often included under the umbrella term "neo-fascist" because alt-right individuals and organizations advocate a radical form of authoritarian ultranationalism.

+Some sources also described MAGA Communism as neo-fascist or related to the far right.
+Other sources debate this characterization.

 Oceania

 Australia and New Zealand

-Brenton Harrison Tarrant, the Australian perpetrator of the Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, was an admitted fascist who followed eco-fascism and admired Oswald Mosley.
+The 2019 Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, were carried out by Australian admitted fascist Brenton Harrison Tarrant, who also admitted to following eco-fascism and admiring Oswald Mosley.
 Mosley was the leader of the British fascist organization called the British Union of Fascists (BUF) in the 1930s, and he is quoted in the shooter's manifesto The Great Replacement (named after the French far-right theory of the same name).

-Africa

-South Africa

-The Economic Freedom Fighters are a self-described pan-Africanist political party founded in 2013 by the expelled former African National Congress Youth League (ANCYL) President Julius Malema, and his allies.
-Malema and the party have frequently courted controversy for engaging in anti-White and anti-Indian racism.
-In November 2019, the Professor of International Relations at University of the Witwatersrand, Vishwas Satgar, defined them as a manifestation of a new phenomenon, 'Black Neofascism'.

 Asia

+China

+Some scholars have argued that the similarities between the Chinese Communist Party (CCP) and classical fascist regimes lie in their proximity to capitalism and corporatism, as well as their anti-democratic, anti-labor, and chauvinistic expansionism.
+Contemporarily, an increasing number of scholars and journalists have drawn comparisons between fascism and the Chinese Communist Party under Xi Jinping.
+Axel Dessein, a British Sinologist, argues that the concept of "National Socialism" is more valid than the framework of "communism" in understanding current Chinese politics, and comparisons have been made between China and Nazi Germany.
+Some scholars have defined the CCP as "para-fascist" (rather than "fascist" in the pure sense).
+However, others have criticized the fascism label as "ahistorical" due to the absence of mass mobilization, along with its Marxist-Leninist ideological roots.

+According to Eske J. Møllgaard, a Norwegian scholar who studies the comparison between Chinese and Western philosophy, the Chinese conservative Liu Xiaofeng has been assessed as having "developed Leo Strauss' philosophy in a neo-fascist direction and defends Chinese traditional culture".